allanko/supreme-lizard/README.md

 See the bot in action [here](https://twitter.com/lizardheadlines).

 # Try it yourself
 Fill in your Mediacloud and Twitter API tokens in `config.txt.template` and rename it `config.txt`.
-Run `pip install -r requirements.txt` and then
+Run `pip install -r requirements.txt` to install dependencies.
+Then run `python supremelizard.py` to post your own Tweet about the Supreme Lizard.